 Globalisation has increased rapidly over the last 50 to 60 years.
 In 2008, for example, the same amount of trade took place in one day as in a whole year in the 1940s.
 This increase is largely due to rapid improvements in information and communications technology (ICT) such as the Internet.
 Virtually all of the world's Internet connections are made through submarine cables on the ocean floors that link together the world's land masses.
-In total, there are about 885000 kilometres of submarine cables around the world and the latest cables carry signals 12000 kilometres across the Atlantic Ocean in 0.00072 seconds.
-The latest submarine cables are about the thickness of a garden hose but contain enough bandwidth for 20 million Internet users.
+In total. there are about 885000 kilometres of submarine cables around the world and the latest cables carry signals 12000 kilometres across

-- 1 How do the lines of John Donne's poem relate to the principle of interconnection?
-Do you think this poem is relevant to today's world?
-Why or why not? - 2 In what ways do submarine cables connect different places around the world?
+- 4 Examine Source 2.
+1 How do the lines of John Donne's poem relate to the a Which regions and countries are the most principle of interconnection?
+Do you think this poem is connected by submarine cables? relevant to today's world?
+Why or why not? b Which places are important hubs for submarine 2 In what ways do submarine cables connect different cables? places around the world?
+Evaluate and create Apply and analyse